solana-developers/solana-cookbook/docs/guides/account-maps.md

 Solana's Account model, as we know, unlike Ethereum, separates program data and its state into different accounts.
 Learn more about Solana's Account model [here][AccountCookbook].

 This presents us with a problem many Solana developers face, which is implementing a `Map`-like logic into their programs.
-There are multiple ways to do this in Solana, some of which are shown below,
+One way to do this is using [PDAs][CreatePDA], or Program Derived Addresses.

 ## Deriving Accounts using PDAs